tholok97/imt3005-project-cicd/infrastructure/README.md

 # Infrastructure definition for this project

-OpenStack Heat code to bring up a stack with a manager, a Jenkins server and an app server.
+OpenStack Heat code to bring up a stack with a Puppet Master, a Jenkins server and an app server.